irvingpalacios/waste-treatment/README.md

 # Waste-treatment

-This work is my final bootcamp Data Anlytics project from IronHack were I tried to aplly and use the majority of the bootcamp content, such as pandas, Numpy, data visualization (Tableau, matplotlib and Seaborn), ML algorithms (SKLEARN library).
+This work is my final bootcamp Data Anlytics project from IronHack were I tried to aplly and use the majority content of the bootcamp , such as:

+- Pandas
+- Numpy
+- Data visualization (Tableau, matplotlib and Seaborn), ML algorithms (SKLEARN library).

 Using a Dataset from The World Bank I analyzed the type of wastes and treatment of them by country.
-Trying to found out opportunity areas and clustered them with ML.
+Trying to findd out opportunity areas and clustered them with ML.

 The information used, my code, and Tableau data visualizations can be found at the attached files.